 An unexpected but certainly welcome byproduct of the relationship that NAVFOR forged with the NGO community was actionable intelligence about the humanitarian situation in villages and IDP camps in the affected region.
 The intelligence came from assessment teams, aid workers, and medical personnel that NGOs sent out to these places.
 Some of the most significant assessments were conducted by interagency assessment teams (IATs) led by the WFP.
 These teams were composed of representatives from various nations, the UN, and NGOs.
-CSG-9 housed the assessment teams aboard Abraham Lincoln and transported them daily between 13 and 20 January to various sites along the northwestern Sumatra coast to evaluate the humanitarian situation.
-IST IATs were particularly effective in gathering information on IDP camps and soon became the Navy's "chosen assessment tool" to determine the health and well-being of people rendered homeless by the tsunami.
+CSG-9 housed the assessment teams aboard Abraham Lincoln and transported them daily between 13 and 20 January to various sites along the northwestern Sumatra coast to evaluate the humanitarian situation.155 IATs were particularly effective in gathering information on IDP camps and soon became the Navy's "chosen assessment tool" to determine the health and well-being of people rendered homeless by the tsunami.156

-According to CSF-536, non-traditional HUMINT (human intelligence) from the IATs, NGOs, the UN, and mission reports from NAVFOR helicopters were the "most useful" intelligence due to "presence on the ground."
-This ground-focused intelligence picture of the region augmented classified surveillance imagery, which was always in short supply.
-According to Rear Admiral David "Jack" Dorsett, the PACOM director for intelligence in 2005, "open source, unclassified reporting from host nations, NGOs, and non-defense U.S. agencies provided a wealth of knowledge."
-Together, these groups offered information on the needs of over 60 displaced person camps.
-They also helped determine the physical condition of over 200 bridges, 35 airfields, and 15 port facilities-which the NAVFOR intelligence staff utilized to create detailed line of communication studies.
-159 meetings to portray the NGO efforts as a humanitarian information exchange designed to facilitate the transfer of aid to victims.
+According to CSF-536, non-traditional HUMINT (human intelligence) from the IATs, NGOs, the UN, and mission reports from NAVFOR helicopters were the "most useful" intelligence due to "presence on the ground."157 This ground-focused intelligence picture of the region augmented classified surveillance imagery, which was always in short supply.
+According to Rear Admiral David "Jack" Dorsett, the PACOM director for intelligence in 2005, "open source, unclassified reporting from host nations, NGOs, and non-defense U.S. agencies provided a wealth of knowledge."158 Together, these groups offered information on the needs of over 60 displaced person camps.
+They also helped determine the physical condition of over 200 bridges, 35 airfields, and 15 port facilities-which the NAVFOR intelligence staff utilized to create detailed line of communication studies.159

+It is important to stress that NGOs did not wish to be perceived as intelligence collectors.
+As Eric Shaw noted, NGOs were "leery of providing information to the U.S. military for fear of being seen as accomplices if not outright agents of the United States."160 Consequently, it was important for Michael Hsu and others involved in the civil-military meetings to portray the NGO efforts as a humanitarian information exchange designed to facilitate the transfer of aid to victims.
 To make the situation more reciprocal and further improve information flow between the military and civilian organizations, NAVFOR stood up a "Spark" team consisting of electronics and communications specialists led by an intelligence officer on 20 January.
 The Spark team flew to Banda Aceh daily to collect information from NGOs, UN, and USAID.
 In return, the team distributed unclassified information from NAVFOR sources, including digital imagery collected by P-3s and SH-60 aircrews.
 According to a CNA analyst Sunoy N. Banerjee, who was stationed on Abraham Lincoln during OUA, "The feedback on the efforts of the Spark team was very positive.
-Many NGOs stated that they wished the Spark team had been formed earlier in the crisis so that the information it provided could have had greater impact on their response."
-161
+Many NGOs stated that they wished the Spark team had been formed earlier in the crisis so that the information it provided could have had greater impact on their response."161